PlaceOS/docs/deployment/aws-fargate/fargate-modular.md

 - **Security Group:** (Rest-api | {`EnvironmentName`} | security group)

 ## `init [init-service.yml]`

-Init is a bootstrapper for the PlaceOS instance.
+`init` is a bootstrapper for the PlaceOS instance and is the final step in the deployment.

 This service requires the **DNS Name** of the application load balancer as this is used as the URL for accessing the application.
 The email and password configured here will also create a login you can use once the application is deployed.